IntersectMBO/ouroboros-consensus/docs/website/contents/for-developers/HardForkCombinatorRollbackMonotonicityProposal.md

 - Only answer `GetEraStart` and `GetInterpreter` queries using an immutable ledger state.
 - (The ledger rules could then return the voting deadline to 7k/f; one stability window before the epoch transition would be sufficient again.)

-This would have the exact same answers to Question 1 and Question 2 as does the simplified node, and the note-to-client time translation queries would still exhibit k-rollback-monotonicity.
+This would have the exact same answers to Question 1 and Question 2 as does the simplified node, and the Note-To-Client time translation queries would still exhibit k-rollback-monotonicity.

 There are three main benefits for the Consensus Team.